Sherif Kallaku

-Sherif Kallaku (born 1 March 1998) is an Albanian professional footballer who plays as a central midfielder for Albanian club Tirana and the Albania national football team.
+Sherif Kallaku (born 1 March 1998) is an Albanian professional footballer who plays as a central midfielder for Kategoria Superiore side Vllaznia Shkodër.

 Club career

 Laçi

 In July 2017, Kallaku signed his first professional contract and joined Kategoria Superiore side Laçi.
 He took the squad number 59, the number of his deceased father's birthday, and made his professional debut on 10 September in the opening matchday away against Partizani, coming on the second half as a substitute and netting a tap-in after a howler from goalkeeper Dashamir Xhika, as Laçi won 2–0.

+Teuta return

+On 13 January 2023, Teuta announced to have signed Kallaku on a permanent deal.

 International career

 Kallaku made his under-21 debut on 25 March 2017 in the friendly against Moldova which ended in a goalless draw.

 He received his first call up for the Albania under-20 side by same coach of the under-21 team Alban Bushi for the friendly match against Georgia U20 on 14 November 2017.

 He made his senior national team debut on 11 October 2020 in a Nations League game against Kazakhstan.